nitedani/node-raft-redis/README.md

 - start: connects to redis, starts the candidate's internal processes
 - stop: disconnects from redis, stops the candidate's internal processes
 - stepdown: if the candidate is the leader, starts a re-election
+- messageFollowers: send message to the followers
+- messageLeader: send message to the leader

 Events:

 - elected: when the candidate is elected as the leader
 - defeated: when the candidate steps down from being the leader
+- message: message from the leader or the followers
 - error: redis connection error